mate-academy/jv-checked-exception/README.md

 Method `validate()` should compare the `password` with `repeatPassword` and check if their length is more or equal to 10.
-If not, throw exception `PasswordValidationException` with message "Wrong passwords" (since it's our custom logic let's create our own, checked, exception in the separate package).
+If not, throw exception `PasswordValidationException` with message "Wrong passwords" (since it's our custom logic let's create our own, checked, exception in the separate package - `exception`).

 Method `registerUser()` should call the method `validate()` and handle an exception.
 If everything is ok, save user to the database (use method `saveUser()`),